djiamnot/gdosc/README.md

 ## Known issues
 At this time, gdosc supports only three data-types: _float_, _int_, and _string_.
 This is sufficient for me right now, but merge requests are welcome!

-Theoretically, this should work on any OS but it has been developed and tested on Linux.
+Theoretically, this should work on any OS but it has been developed and tested on Linux with Godot3.0

 ## Worlkflow